Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/completion-list.md

 When a completion provider service is registered for a language, the [IEditorView](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorView).[IntelliPrompt](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorView.IntelliPrompt).[RequestAutoComplete](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorViewIntelliPrompt.RequestAutoComplete*) and [RequestCompletionSession](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorViewIntelliPrompt.RequestCompletionSession*) methods can be called to request auto-complete or completion list display respectively.
 In that case if the completion provider determines that completion can occur at the current editor caret position, IntelliPrompt action will be taken.

-As an example, if a syntax language has an event sink registered that watches for the `.` key to be typed, it may wish to request that a completion session be opened if appropriate.
+As an example, if a syntax language has an event sink registered that watches for the `.` character to be typed, it may wish to request that a completion session be opened if appropriate.
 In that case the event sink handler should call [RequestCompletionSession](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorViewIntelliPrompt.RequestCompletionSession*) and if a completion provider is available to handle the request, a completion list will display.

 ## Completion List Items (Images, Text, Descriptions, etc.)